pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit assign-answer-variables-v1 >}}

 (You might notice that we haven't used `question_info[4]` yet.
-This value tells us which answer is correct.
-We'll use this later.)
+This is the item which tells us which answer is correct.
+We'll use it later.)

 Now we want to glue these parts together into one string.
 In Scratch, you would do something like